-For all pupils with Special Educational Needs, the SENCO will liaise with the SENCO of the receiving secondary school, who is always invited to a pupil's last review at West Heath.
+For all pupils with Special Educational Needs, the SENCO will liaise with the SENCO of the receiving secondary school.
+All necessary information will be shared, with parental permission, and the receiving secondary school SENCO will be invited to come into school and meet the child.